IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcapng.md

 {: indent='8'}
 isb_starttime:
 : The isb_starttime
-  option specifies the time the capture started, consisting of two unsigned 32-bit values, in the same format as defined for timestamps in the Enhanced Packet Block ({{section_epb}}), using the 'if_tsresol' and 'if_tsoffset' values from the Interface Description Block specified by the Interface ID.
+  option specifies the time that traffic capture started on this interface, consisting of two unsigned 32-bit values, in the same format as defined for timestamps in the Enhanced Packet Block ({{section_epb}}), using the 'if_tsresol' and 'if_tsoffset' values from the Interface Description Block specified by the Interface ID.
 {: vspace='0'}

 Example: '96 c3 04 00 73 89 6a 65', in Little Endian, decodes